 - a.
-Monitor and report annually on progress towards achieving the City's greenhouse gas emissions targets. - b.
+Monitor and report annually on progress towards achieving the City's climate goals and targets.
+Update targets as needed based on new scientific information and global equity objectives greenhouse gas emissions targets. - b.
 Continuously work to accomplish climate related goals outlined within the OCP and Climate Forward Implementation Strategy.
 Review and update the Climate Forward Implementation Strategy every five (5) years based on progress, new scientific information and global equity objectives, and update the OCP with relevant objectives and policies.